Data protection

 Value: 0jieyh4111841788c2GnlufEJ9..Bde09j…1.0.Bde09j

-Note: These cookies were set after our test and may be placed even if you are not a Facebook member.
+Note: These cookies were set after a test, even if you are not a Facebook member.

-If you are registered with Facebook, you can change your settings for advertisements yourself at https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen.
-If you are not a Facebook user, you can go to https://www.youronlinechoices.com/uk/your-ad-choices/ and manage your usage-based online advertising.
+If you are logged into Facebook, you can adjust your ad settings at https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen change it yourself.
+If you are not a Facebook user, you can go to http://www.youronlinechoices.com/de/praferenzmanagement/essentially manage your usage-based online advertising.
 There you have the option to deactivate or activate providers.

-If you want to learn more about Facebook’s data protection, we recommend the company’s own data policies at https://www.facebook.com/policy.php.
+If you want to learn more about Facebook's privacy, we recommend the company's own data policies at https://www.facebook.com/policy.php.

 Instagram Privacy Policy